erizov/Professor/semester_1/lecture_11_dynamic_programming/knapsack/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Knapsack is the best solution for all problems" ✓ **CORRECT**: Knapsack has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Knapsack is the best solution for all problems" ✓ **CORRECT**: Knapsack has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Knapsack is too complex to understand"
 ✓ **CORRECT**: Knapsack can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This atechniquepattern is implemented in the following frameworks and technologies:

 ### Kubernetes